PannetonB/Ocean-Optics-spectro-with-usb4java-in-R/docs/OO_USB4000_w_usb4java_in_R.md

 # Final words
 The code in the R project works with a USB4000.
 Adaptation to other spectrometer should be fairly straigthforward.
-One needs to check the product ID and the exact syntax of the various commands and some parameters and the number of pixels in a spectrum, the number of packets transmitted over the USB...
+One needs to check the product ID and the exact syntax of device specific commands and parameters (the number of pixels in a spectrum, the number of packets transmitted over the USB...).

-rm(list=ls())